SimonR-prog/SimonR-prog/README.md

 ### Bulletpoints:

-- 🌱 I’m currently learning ASP.NET MVC.
+- 🌱 We are currently doing a course named ASP.NET 2 in which we are going to create alot of microservices which we then will utilize in a react project.

 - 📫 How to reach me: https://www.linkedin.com/in/simon-roll%C3%A9n-250a5232a/